-- (1) A judge may stay enforcement of an execution order or a periodic execution order, conditionally or unconditionally, and on any terms the judge sees fit. - (2) A judgment debtor who relies on an asset, such as invested funds, for regular support of the judgment debtor or the debtor's dependants may make a motion to stay enforcement against such part of the asset, or such part of income paid periodically from the asset, as is needed for the regular support of the judgment debtor or the debtor's dependants. - (3) A judge who stays enforcement against an asset relied on for regular support may consider limiting the stay to the amount by which wages are exempt from execution. - (4) An execution order and a superceding execution order expire five years after the date the order is issued, unless a judge extends the period.
+- (1) A judge may stay enforcement of an execution order or a periodic execution order, conditionally or unconditionally, and on any terms the judge sees fit. - (2) A judgment debtor who relies on an asset, such as invested funds, for regular support of the judgment debtor or the debtor's dependants may make a motion to stay enforcement against such part of the asset, or such part of income paid periodically from the asset, as is needed for the regular support of the judgment debtor or the debtor's dependants. - (3) A judge who stays enforcement against an asset relied on for regular support may consider limiting the stay to the amount by which wages are exempt from execution.

-- (5) A periodic execution order expires when the periodic obligation ends. - (6) A property interest obtained by operation of an execution order or a superceding execution order is not affected by the expiry of the order.
+- (4) An execution order and a superceding execution order expire five years after the date the order is issued.
+A judge may extend an expired execution order if it is in the interests of justice to do so.
+A motion to extend may be made ex parte, unless a judge directs otherwise. - (5) A periodic execution order expires when the periodic obligation ends. - (6) A property interest obtained by operation of an execution order or a superceding execution order is not affected by the expiry of the order.